 Overall open interest declined slightly except in Europe, where year-end open interest rose 9% to 212.1 million contracts.
 Asia-Pacific exchanges, despite having high levels of volume, had only 67.8 million contracts in open interest outstanding at year-end, equivalent to just 8.2% of global open interest.
 Open interest on North American exchanges was 455.3 million contracts at year-end, more than half of all exchange-traded derivatives outstanding worldwide.

 FIA will hold a webinar on Feb.
 6 to provide more information about the trends in futures and options trading.
 Click here to register.

 FIA's statistics on volume and open interest are collected from 82 exchanges operated by 53 companies in 35 countries.
 The statistics are based on the number of contracts traded and/or cleared on these exchanges and have been adjusted to avoid double counting.

-FIA also publishes statistics on trading activity on swap execution facilities and customer funds held at futures commission merchants in the U.S. To access these statistics, visit the industry data page at www.fia.org.
+FIA also publishes statistics on trading activity on swap execution facilities and customer funds held at futures commission merchants in the U.S. To access these statistics, visit our industry data page.

 For more information, contact Will Acworth at +1 202.466.5460.